ggreig/LongRunningTest/README.md

 # LongRunningTest

-Coding test for a job application process
+Coding test for a job application process - no names mentioned to reduce searchability.